dmcnulty27/PHI-696/Project-3/README.md

 ```
   (a)  Reflexive
  Located_in should be reflexive.
 I am located in my self.

   (b)  Transitive
  Occurs_in should be transitive.
 If a robery occurs in a building and that building is inside of a jurisdiction, then that robery happened inside of that jurisdiction.
   But also, branking should be because the inverse relation is.

   (c)  Symmetric
   reciprocal_of seems like it should be symmetric.
 A reciprocal friendship is one which goes both ways.

   (d)  Functional has relative magnitude
+  has_target_end_location

   (e)  Symmetric and Reflexive
   Correlated_with should be symmetric and reflexive.
 If weight gain is correlated with depression, then depression is correlated with weight gain.
 Weight gain is also correlated with weight gain. (this sounds dumb)
 ```

 2. In BFO and RO identify at least one object property for each of a-e that _should not have the listed property, but which does_; argue for your case, using examples.